-The flat felt roof at the garage was not fully inspectable.
+The cold water rising main was not fully inspectable.

 Sectional Diagram showing elements of a typical house

 Reference may be made in this report to some or all of the above component parts of the property.
 This diagram may assist you in locating and understanding these items.